AFAskar/studtasks/README.md

 # Studtasks

+PostgreSQL is now the only supported database for all environments (dev/test/prod).
+SQLite has been removed.

 ## plan

 ### Deployment

 - use phoenix liveview for realtime sync
 - use releases with a docker host | gigalixir | fly.io for deployment
-- use turso for db host
+- use PostgreSQL for database (e.g. local Docker, managed providers like Neon, Supabase, RDS)

 #### Mailing Services